 HEALING PEOPLE AS A SIGN OF HEALING THE WORLD

-Is it possible to receive even better news than being healed from an affliction that had you bent over for 18 years?
+Is it possible to receive better news than being healed from an affliction that had you bent over for 18 years?
 Let’s say you’ve suffered from M.S. for 18 years and you go into complete remission.
-It’s hard to imagine something better.
-Maybe something like M.S. had the woman in our Gospel bent over for 18 years.
+It’s hard to imagine news better than that, right?!
+Perhaps something like M.S. is what had the woman in today’s Gospel Reading bent over for 18 years.
 After Jesus lays hands on her for healing, she stands up straight and begins to praise God.

 Actually, I think our answer can be, “Yes!
 There is healing even better.”
 Why?
 Because God’s healing of individuals is part of an even bigger project of healing the entire Creation.
 That’s the promise in the New Testament in the aftermath of Jesus’ Resurrection.
 His rising to new life is the “first fruits” of God’s power of healing and life becoming “all in all” throughout Creation.
 The healing we experience in our lives now is a sign of what’s to come.
 What’s more, God thinks enough of you and me to call us to take part in that!
 God is healing the world and wants us to help.

-Here’s another twist on Pastor Walter’s courageous life — and so many others we may know who continue to battle the odds against serious diseases — testifies to this: that God’s promise is that there is an ultimate cure is underway.
+Pastor Walter’s courageous life — and so many others we may know who continue to battle the odds against serious diseases — testifies to this: that God’s promise is for an ultimate cure is underway.
 The Resurrection of Jesus is the down-payment for a time when all suffering and death will cease.
-The promise of the prophets, and St. Paul, and Jesus is for a time when God’s love wins.
+The promise of the prophets, and St. Paul, and Jesus is that God’s love wins.
 The cure against sin and death will someday be complete.
 But it also testifies to this: until that day of an ultimate cure there is healing going on.
-And you and I are part of God’s love, bringing healing to more and more corners of God’s world.
+And you and I are called to be part of God’s love bringing healing to more and more corners of God’s world.

 Let’s look at today’s Gospel in the context of a wider healing.
-I think this woman is rejoicing and praising God over more than just her own bodily healing – Jesus healed a person rejected both by her gender and her affliction, and it was on the Sabbath.
+I think this woman is rejoicing and praising God over more than just her own bodily healing – Jesus healed a person rejected both by her gender and her affliction, and it took place on the Sabbath.
 All cultural taboos!
 Or we might consider these as not just cultural taboos, but as cultural sins.
 They are precisely the things we’ve talked about this summer — namely, unjust laws, rules, and attitudes perpetuated in a culture.
 These taboos got in the way of healing, and Jesus, by healing this woman, was challenging their system of healing.

-And I want to propose that what we see Jesus doing in today’s Gospel we’re seeing a similar shift in the realm of healing.
-It’s not just a matter of individual healing.
-It’s part of a bigger healing God is undertaking in the world — healing the crack in the container.
+And I want to propose that what we see Jesus doing in today’s Gospel Reading is bringing healing not only to a woman sick 18 years but also to a ‘sick’ health system that decreased her chances of getting well.
 In all ancient cultures like the one Jesus lived in, being sick was seen as punishment from God.
 Society didn’t search for ways to heal sick people, but rather blamed them for their illness and ostracized them.
 Society made a clear distinction between “us” and “them.”
-They were outsiders.
-If your illness didn’t have you bent over, then the oppression of how you were treated had you bent over.
+They, the sick, were outsiders.
+If your illness didn’t have you bent over, then the oppression of how you were treated as a sick person had you bent over.

 Jesus begins healing this woman by treating her as an equal, as a fellow child of Abraham.
 There’s no hint of gender inequality, or blame or shame.
 He breaks through his culture’s treatment of the sick and helps this woman stand up straight with dignity to praise a God of unconditional love.
 Jesus not only heals her body, but he heals her spiritual relationship with the true God.
 She rediscovers God through Jesus as someone who wants to heal her, not blame her or punish her.

-But that doesn’t mean our healing institutions are completely repaired.
+I’m not saying our healing institutions are completely transformed.
 We still see the us-them effect in modern medicine along the lines of our society’s other divisions, such as economic and racial divides.
 Even as we try to find a way to achieve affordable health care for all who are in need, our political divide gets in the way.
-Does discipleship of Jesus include being part of healing the political divide as well?
+Does discipleship of Jesus still include working together to heal the politics of our health care system, too?

 Brother and Sisters, you and I are those who know the healing of a God who loves us unconditionally.
-We know the healing of a God who invites us to take part in sharing that healing love, like Antoinette Tuff, Pastor Walter, Ed Blahnik, and countless others.
+We know the healing of a God who invites us to take part in sharing that healing love.
 We are called to share hope for God’s ultimate cure of sin and suffering and death in this world.
 And in the meantime, even if there isn’t yet a cure, there is always healing.
 Let’s stand up straight and praise the God of healing!
 Amen

 Paul J. Nuechterlein